Contrastive Decoding: Open-ended Text Generation as Optimization: Experimental Setup

 \subsection{Baselines}

-We compare contrastive decoding with three sampling methods: nucleus sampling (p=0.95), top-k sampling (k=50), typical decoding \cite{Meister-2022-typica} ($\tau$=0.95); and two search-based methods: greedy decoding that uses $\log \pexpert$ as the objective, and SimCTG\footnote{The best performing version of SimCTG requires fine-tuning the LM using their objective, but our setting training-free.
-For fair comparison, we skip training and directly apply their decoding-time objective, which the authors suggest should also work.} \cite{Su2022ACF} decoding.
-For all baselines, we use the recommended hyperparameter settings suggested in the papers respectively.
-Among them, nucleus decoding is the standard approach for open-ended text generation whose performance has been verified in various domains \cite{Holtzman2020Nucleus,DeLucia-2020-decoding}, and typical decoding is a recently proposed approach that excels in lexical diversity \cite{Meister-2022-typica}.
-As a result, we conduct human evaluation by comparing contrastive decoding against these two methods.
+We compare contrastive decoding with three sampling methods, each with the recommended hyperparameters: nucleus sampling ($p=0.95$), top-k sampling ($k=50$), typical decoding \cite{Meister-2022-typica} ($\tau=0.95$); and two search-based methods: greedy (max prob) decoding that uses $\log \pexpert$ as the objective, and contrastive search (CS) \cite{Su2022ACF, su2022contrastiveiswhatyouneed}.
+Among them, nucleus sampling is the standard approach for open-ended text generation whose performance has been verified in various domains \cite{Holtzman2020Nucleus,DeLucia-2020-decoding}, and typical decoding is a recently proposed approach that excels in lexical diversity \cite{Meister-2022-typica}.
+We therefore conduct human evaluation by comparing CD against these two methods.